 Some students hope the teacher won't notice a little padding here, a little padding there.
 I notice.
 Your English teacher notices.
-Your non-English teachers notice, if only subconsciously.
+Your teachers in other disciplines notice too, if only subconsciously.
 The word concision may not enter their minds, but if they breeze through your paper (when they must trudge through so many in their grading pile) their supreme gratitude will likely boost your grade.